LagoVista/docs/guides/listener/showalistener/considerations.md

 **Standard Documentation**

 The relevant standard NuvIoT documentation is accessable via the Help Resources section above.

-Here is the main documentation for <a href="https://support.nuviot.com/help.html#/pipelinemodules/listener" target="_blank">Listeners</a>

 **What is a Listener**

 A listener is way to define ingress into your solution and define the attributes for that ingress.